Gluten is a protein found in 4 grains (cereals): wheat, rye, barley and oats. Some people need to avoid gluten in their diet for health reasons.

 Watch out for hidden gluten

 Some people with coeliac disease show no improvement on the gluten-free diet.
-The most common reason for poor response to the diet is that small amounts of gluten are still being consumed.
+The most common reason for this is because you are still eating small amounts of gluten.

-Do not consume the following products unless they state ‘gluten free’ on packaging or do not contain gluten or anything derived from it in the ingredient list.
+Don't eat the following products unless they state ‘gluten free’ on the packaging.*

 Foods containing gluten

 Additive 1400 (dextrin-roasted starch)